MaxSSD/openai-telegram/README.md

 /gpt followed by the prompt: This will generate a response using the current model.
 The user can also specify a different model by including --model [model_name] in the prompt.

+/dalle followed by prompt: Image generation from text.

-/dan followed by the prompt: BETA chatgp jailbreak model.
+/dan followed by the prompt: BETA ChatGPT jailbreak model.

 /model [model_name]: This changes the current model to the specified model.
 The available models are: